A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Calibration and initial cosmological results

 Galaxy sizes (top right) show a picture consistent with stellar masses in terms of jet velocity variations: increasing (decreasing) jet velocities results in massive galaxies, $M_*>10^{10}$ M$_\odot$, being larger (smaller) due to more effective AGN feedback, and the opposite is true for less massive galaxies.
 Galaxy sizes show differences between the different simulations down to a mass of $M_*\approx10^8$ M$_\odot$, as for the GSMF.
 The constant-velocity case has the largest galaxies, despite not having the largest velocities at high masses.
 This is likely due to the assembly of galaxies and their cores occurring at high redshifts, when the BH mass, and therefore the jet velocity (in the fiducial, variable-velocity case) is not large.

 BH masses (bottom left) are higher (lower) at fixed stellar mass, if higher (lower) jet velocities are used.
 However, this effect is driven by the fact that galaxy masses are changed when jet velocities are changed, shifting the same BHs horizontally in the $M_\mr{BH}-M_*$ diagram.
 We checked the BH mass$-$halo mass relation and found it to be unaffected by the velocity variation.
+This suggests that BH self-regulation is tight and independent of jet velocity, at least to the degree that we varied it here.
 The case of constant $v_\mr{jet}=10^{4}$ km~s$^{-1}$ has similar BH masses as the other runs (except the run with low velocities).

 Increasing jet velocities causes a slight increase (decrease) in the bolometric AGN LF (bottom right) if jet velocities are increased (decreased), but only at $L_\mr{AGN,bol}<10^{44}$ erg s$^{-1}$.
 The AGN LF is also slightly higher in the case of constant $v_\mr{jet}=10^{4}$ km~s$^{-1}$.
 These changes are probably related to how well AGN feedback is sampled.